 KVM is part of Linux, meaning you have KVM if you got Linux 2.6.20 or newer.
 It lets you turn your Linux system into a hypervisor that allows host machines to run multiple isolated virtual environments called guests.

 Since KVM is integrated with the existing Linux code, it immediately benefits from every new Linux feature, fix and any advancements without any additional process.
 KVM is capable of converting Linux into a type-1 (bare metal) hypervisor.
 Any hypervisor will need some operating system level components like:

 - Device drivers

 - Network stack and more to run a virtual machine.

-KVM comes equipped with all the components mentioned above since it's a part of the Linux kernel itself.
+KVM comes equipped with all the components mentioned above since it's a part of the Linux kernel.
 Therefore every VM will be implemented using the regular Linux procedures with dedicated virtual hardware.

 However, the next step in working with KVM is managing the various platforms with a single click.
 So, there should be an appropriate tool to deal with virtualization and its effects on KVM.
-The users must be aware of the tactics and the programming methods of KVM to facilitate a system in the best possible ways.
+The users must be aware of KVM's tactics and programming methods to facilitate a system in the best possible ways.

 How to implement KVM?

 To run KVM, you will need to run a version of Linux released after 2007, which will be installed on x86 hardware that supports virtualization.
 If both those requirements are filled, you have to load two existing modules (a host kernel module & a processor-specific module), an emulator and any drivers that will help run additional systems.